/tag/rivanna

 • Software Containers

-Rivanna will be down for maintenance on May 30, 2023 beginning at 6 a.m.
+Rivanna will be down for maintenance on Tuesday, October 3, 2023 beginning at 6 a.m.
 You may continue to submit jobs until the maintenance period begins, but if the system determines your job will not have time to finish, it will not start until Rivanna is returned to service.
-All systems are expected to return to service by 6 a.m. on Wednesday, May 31.
-IMPORTANT MAINTENANCE NOTES Five RTX3090 nodes (4 GPU devices each) have been added to the gpu partition - use –gres=gpu:rtx3090 in Slurm script.
-Modules The toolchains gompic gcccuda goolfc will be removed from Rivanna during the maintenance period, since we now have CUDA-aware toolchains based on gcc/11.
+All systems are expected to return to service by 6 a.m. on Wednesday, October 4.

 • Allocations

-• Virginia Women in HPC - Women in HPC & IT Leadership Roles, Part II
+• Virginia Women in HPC Events in September & October

 • Rivanna Maintenance Schedule for 2023